TheodorAT/Large-Scale-SoftEng/README.md

 The project uses [prettier](https://prettier.io/) for javascript formatting and the Eclipse formatting standard used in the [Eclipse JDT Language Server](https://github.com/eclipse-jdtls/eclipse.jdt.ls).

+## Start working on a new feature

+When developing a new feature, work on a separate branch.

+- Create a new branch with an appropriate name using: `git branch <branch-name>`
+- To switch between branches use: `git checkout <branch-name>`
+- Commit to this branch and when the feature is ready for merge, create a merge request using the [coursegit website](https://coursegit.cs.lth.se/etsn05/team-1-2023/-/branches).

 ### Configure your editor